Does Car Color Affect Car Insurance? Red, Black and White Cars Explained

 blueCheck icon

-Car color does not affect your insurance rate.
-No major insurer uses color as a pricing factor, and it isn't part of your vehicle identification number (VIN).
+Car color has no effect on your insurance rate.
+No major insurer uses it as a pricing factor and it doesn't appear in your vehicle identification number (VIN).

 blueCheck icon